John Kilpatrick's Genealogy Pages

 For a transcript of the newspaper report on his suicide, click here.

-an LDS record contains the words "adopted - father" [see
+an LDS record was seen containing the words "adopted - father", but I

 Meech-sisters]; they had 10 children, all born in Ashbourne, of whom 3 died in infancy.
 Frederick went into Shopkeeping as a Confectioner and Cook, among other things, and died in Oxford 9 Dec 1911; Eliza died there 3 Jan 1944..